georghe-crihan/noah/man/noah.md

   _-s file_, _--strace file_ optional, specifies the strace capture file.

-  _-m /virtual/filesystem/root_, _--mnt /virtual/filesystem/root_ mandatory, specifies the virtual filesystem root where the target
+  _-m /virtual/filesystem/root_, _--mnt /virtual/filesystem/root_ mandatory,
-  application, as well as the ELF interpreter and the rest of dynamic libraries reside.
+  specifies the virtual filesystem root where the target application, as well as the ELF interpreter and the rest of dynamic libraries reside.

-  _program_ the target program within the virtual filesystem root.
+  _program_ the target program within the virtual filesystem root, and its arguments, if any.

 ## FILES